 It returns a range given to the no. of Rows and Columns.

-The User gives the Row, Column and Reference and wherever the Row and Columns meet, the Offset Formula in Excel will give the Output based on that.
+The User gives the Row, Column and Reference to a range and wherever the Row and Columns meet, the Offset Formula in Excel will give the Output based on that.

 The Range returned by an OFFSET Function in Excel is a Single Cell.
 It can even be a Range of Multiple Adjacent Cells.